 The rest of the chapter is broken down into several sections.
 First is an overview, a kind of "executive summary" describing the two major steps involved in calibrating the board.
 Following this is a breakdown of the 5 calibration steps for the DAC.
 This breakdown is an "engineering summary" providing enough detail that someone very familiar with the board could proceed.
-Then an in-depth step-by-step walkthrough is provided.
-Following this is a breakdown of the steps for the ADC.
-Finally an in-depth step-by-step walkthrough is provided for the ADC.
+Last an in-depth step-by-step walkthrough is provided.
 Steps are numbered consistently between the overview, breakdown, and step-by-step sections of this section so you can easily flip between them to build an understanding of the process.